Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Vivek Gupta and Abhay Hanjura are the founders of Licious.

-Vivek Gupta (left) & Abhay Hanjura (right) | Founders, Licious
+Vivek Gupta (left) & Abhay Hanjura (right) | Licious Founders

 Vivek Gupta

 Vivek Gupta is the Co-founder of Licious.
-He started his career as a Corporate Finance Manager of Tavant Technologies.
+He started his career as a Corporate Finance Manager at Tavant Technologies.
 Vivek previously served as the Finance Controller of Helion Ventures and the Non-Executive Director at MobiCom Commune Pvt.
 Ltd. He completed his BCom from Punjab University and went on to become a Chartered Accountant (CA).

 Abhay Hanjura

 Abhay Hanjura is also the Co-founder of Licious.
-He is a Hindu Kashmiri pandit and was the campus ambassador of Infosys.
+He is a Hindu Kashmiri Pandit and was the campus ambassador of Infosys.
 Abhay started his career as a Deputy Manager at India Insure Risk Management Services.
 He was also the Head of Business Intelligence and Associate Director of Futurisk Insurance Broking Pvt Ltd.

 It was the time when Vivek and Abhay started engaging with Adithya Kote, who was then the Creative Head at Cafe Coffee Day Group.
-For the naming of the brand, the duo went through 300+ name ideas, after which they were satisfied with "Licious" as the name, and decided to choose it, which is actually taken from the word “delicious”.
+For the naming of the brand, the duo went through 300+ name ideas, after which they were satisfied with "Licious" as the name, and decided to choose it, which is taken from the word “delicious”.
 When Abhay was once asked why he kept "Licious" as their brand name, he said, “We wanted to name our company something that appeals to people’s emotions.
 Our intention was to be a complete meat brand.”

 Licious Old Logo and Licious New Logo (L to R)